Liber7as/McKinley.ProjectZomboid.Backups/README.md

 CMD: `McKinley.ProjectZomboid.Backups.Runner.exe --help`

 ```
-  -t, --type              Backup file type.
+  -t, --type              The backup file type.
 Zip and TarZLib are supported.
+The default is Zip

   -o, --output            Backup output folder.
-By default the current directory will be used.
+By default, the current directory will be used.

   -s, --save-directory    Project Zomboid Saves Directory.
-If not provided, it will try to detect your default Project
+By default, it will try to detect your default Project
                           Zomboid saves directory (ex: %USERPROFILE%\Zomboid\Saves\Sandbox).

   --save-name             Only back up this save, ignores all others.
+There is no default value.

-  --log-level             The log level to output to the console.
+  --log-level             The log level to output to the console (Trace/Debug/Information/Warning/Error/Critical/None).
+                          The default is Information.

-  --zip-filename          Zip backup file name
+  --zip-filename          Zip backup file name.
+The default is ProjectZomboid-Backups.zip

   --compression-level     Compression Level (Optimal/Fastest/NoCompression/SmallestSize).
 The default is Optimal.